Havokitten/portfolio/README.md

-Nooooo clue what I'm supposed to write here to be quite honest but the structure section mentioned that I should include this so.
+~~Nooooo clue what I'm supposed to write here to be quite honest but the structure section mentioned that I should include this so.~~
+OH!
+This is what shows up on the GitHub repo description page ok cool!